THE HIGH HOLIDAYS:

 The holiday of Sukkot comes a mere four days after Yom Kippur, and it is in a sense the culmination of the High Holiday period.
 Rather than being a time of somber reflection, Sukkot is called “zman simchateinu - the time of our greatest joy.”
 This session will explore the joyful nature of Sukkot through a number of Rabbinic texts, that guide us toward an enlivening and liberating experience of this holiday.

-Together, this course will provide you with a deeper understanding of the opportunities for growth during this time of year, and a practical framework for pursuing inner transformation.
+This course will provide you with a deeper understanding of the opportunities for growth during this period, and a practical framework for pursuing inner transformation.
 All texts will be presented in Hebrew and English, with clear line-by-line translations; no prior knowledge or experience with the subject matter is necessary.

 How does it work and when does it happen?

-A source sheet with Hebrew and English texts covered in each weekly session
+A source sheet with Hebrew and English texts covered in each session

-A Practice of the Week based on that week’s study session.
+A practice based on that class’ study session.
 Practices will be presented with gentle guidance and clear instructions by Rabbi Ami, with plenty of room for participants to practice in the way that feels most suited for them.